Assistance Animal Policy

 Removal of Approved Animal

 An Owner may be required to remove their Service Animal or Emotional Support Animal if there is a violation of College policy.
 The College will base such determinations upon the consideration of the behavior of the particular animal at issue, and not on speculation or fear about the harm or damages an animal may cause.
-Any removal of the animal will be done in consultation with Disability Resources and may be appealed to the Dean of the Faculty who will review requests in conjunction with the Vice President for Student Affairs and Dean of Students.
+Any removal of the animal will be done in consultation with the Office of Accessible Education and may be appealed to the Dean of the Faculty who will review requests in conjunction with the Vice President for Student Affairs and Dean of Students.
 The Owner will be afforded all rights of due process and appeal as outlined in that process.
 To replace an ESA, the new animal must be necessary because of the Owner’s disability and the Owner must follow the procedures in this Policy when requesting a different animal.

 Should the Emotional Support Animal be removed from the premises for any reason, the Owner is expected to fulfill his/her housing obligations for the remainder of the housing contract.